 The 2021 Feasibility Study supports a high grade, silver-gold underground mining operation at Terronera producing an average of 3.3 million payable oz Ag and 32.8 thousand payable oz Au per year over a 12-year mine life.
-The Company has commenced initial earthworks and intends to make a formal construction decision, subject to completion of a financing and receipt of additional amended permits in 2022.
+The Company commenced initial earthworks with the intention of making a formal construction decision, subject to completion of a financing package and receipt of additional amended permits.